jaysayshello/tweaked-transmission/README.md

 # Tweaked-Transmission

 Eventually this will make using Transmission easier.
 The main thing of importance is allowing users to set a time in which to start a torrent using cronjobs within this tool.
+Essentially a better transmission-remote.

 # Current requriements
 cronjob